shervinazadi/Notebook_MachineLearning/SETUPS/PY_Regression_Feature_Selection/readme.md

 - more specific selection with regards to the modelling technic
 - higher risk of overfitting in case of limited input data

+- In the example we utilize [Backward Elimination](https://en.wikipedia.org/wiki/Stepwise_regression).
+There are other approaches such as [Forward Selection, Bidirectional Elimination](https://en.wikipedia.org/wiki/Stepwise_regression) and [RFE](https://link.springer.com/content/pdf/10.1023/A:1012487302797.pdf).

 ### 3. Embedded Method

 combining the advantages of previous approaches